florentpoujol/CSharpToUnityScriptConverter/readme.md

 #Improving the conversion

 Sometimes, someting that convert just fine in most of the scripts will just not convert at all or be messed up in another script, for no apparent reason.
-If that happens, please contact me (see section at the top) and give me your script if it's not top-secret.
+If that happens, please contact me (see contacts at the top) and give me your script if it's not top-secret.

 Such behaviour is often due to a particular syntactic setting that makes the converter not recogize a pattern (or recogize one when it shouldn't).
-By gathering scripts where this happends, I may be able to find what triggers the situation and improve the converter.
+By gathering scripts where this happens, I may be able to find what triggers the situation and improve the converter.

+Thanks for reading this far !